12 min read read

 Can I merge Excel files with different numbers of columns?

-Yes, but the approach depends on your strategy.
-With "Append Rows," missing columns get filled with empty cells.
-With "Separate Sheets," each file keeps its original structure on its own sheet.
-Our online tool handles both scenarios without any extra configuration.
+Yes, but it depends on the strategy.
+With "Append Rows," missing columns are filled with empty cells.
+With "Separate Sheets," each file keeps its original structure.
+The browser-based tool supports both scenarios without extra setup.

 Does merging Excel files preserve cell formatting?

-Our online tool preserves cell values but not formatting like colors, fonts, or borders.
-If you need to keep formatting intact, Power Query or VBA macros are better options.
-For most data merging tasks though, you care about the values, not the styling.
+The browser-based tool preserves values, not formatting like colors, fonts, or borders.
+If formatting matters, Power Query or VBA are better options.

 Can I merge password-protected Excel files?